 Infernal Summoner Witch

-If you want a relaxed playstyle, this is the build for you.
-Your army of minions does all the work while you focus on looting items.
+Want a relaxed playstyle?
+Your minion army does all the work while you focus on picking up loot.

 Damage: High (Passive Damage)